rowidanagah/Head_First_Object_Oriented_Design_and_Analysis/ch_1/README.md

 4- What is delegation?

-A delegation is when an object needs to perform a certain task, and ask a thrid party or another object to handle thattask or a part that comsume alot of modificatoins.
+A delegation is when an object needs to perform a certain task, and ask a thrid party or another object to handle that task or a part that comsume alot of modificatoins.

 *Delegation* make code more reusable, make each part worry about its own job or task.